 I like to imagine all the visitors to the Siddha Yoga path website taking a small action every day after discovering each virtue and its commentary.
 How powerful!
 How awesome!

-Thank you, Gurumayi, for your teachings, and for disseminating them through the Siddha Yoga path website.
+I’m thankful to Gurumayi for her teachings, and for disseminating them through the Siddha Yoga path website.

 a sevite at Shree Muktananda Ashram